Econiverse/econiverse/content/fundamentals/account_types/drs/_index.md

 ---

 The Direct Registration System allows stock owners to hold stock on the official company register in their own name.
-Shares held in a broker are officially registered to the DTC.
+When shares are held in a broker, they are registered to the DTC (street name).

 {{< toc-tree >}}